-- All make-up time is to be scheduled and approved by the clinical coordinator and clinical instructor prior to completion. - Make up days must be made up in no less than 2-hour increments and in the clinic area where the time was missed. - Exceptions to this are to be approved by the clinical coordinator and clinical instructor. - All make-up days must be entered in Trajecsys and validated/approved by the appropriate radiographer in the clinic site. - Each make-up time must be made up within THREE WEEKS of the missed time. - Five (5) Points will be deducted from the final grade for the course for every day the time is not made up. - The make-up time form must be filled out and signed by the technologist the student is working with on the make-up day.
+- All make-up time is to be scheduled and approved by the clinical coordinator and clinical preceptor prior to completion. - Students must initiate written communication in the form of an email which includes both the clinical preceptor and the clinical coordinator to request approval. - All make-up days must be entered in Trajecsys and validated/approved by the appropriate radiographer in the clinic site. - A student will receive an "Incomplete" for the course until all missed time is made up.